Home Learn Direct vs Regular Mutual Funds: What’s the Difference?

 What are Regular Mutual Funds?

-Regular mutual funds are purchased through third-party agents like brokers, distributors, or advisors, who charge fees to the fund house for selling their mutual funds.
+Regular mutual funds are purchased through third-party agents like mutual fund distributors who charge fees to the fund house for selling their mutual funds.
 This fee is typically recovered by the Asset Management Companies (AMCs) through a slightly higher expense ratio, resulting in lower returns compared to direct mutual funds.
 Regular mutual funds are suitable for investors new to mutual funds or those lacking market knowledge and time for portfolio monitoring, as they can access expert advice for a nominal fee.

 Introduced in 2012 by SEBI, direct plans in mutual funds allow investors to purchase funds without intermediaries.
 Both direct and regular plans are managed by the same mutual fund manager and invest in the same assets.
 The primary distinction is that regular plans involve commission fees paid by the fund house, while direct plans do not.